HISTORIC PRESERVATION PROGRAM

 Assignment 4 - Interior Assessment

 Conduct an assessment of the accessible spaces on the interior of an historic building.
 For each significant character defining feature (including ceilings, walls, wallpapers, wall coverings, floorings or floor coverings, stairways, built-in features, cabinetry and mechanical and electrical components) document the feature and its materials, installation techniques, design, function and details.
 If historic, estimate its age.
 Assess the conditions and determine the causes of deterioration or malfunctions to the extent of your expertise and qualifications.
+Conduct an IR assessment of at least one interior space.
 Offer appropriate preservation treatment recommendations with estimates of the urgency of any repairs.
 Also discuss potential strategies to improve the energy conservation performance of the buildings.
 Condense information into tables and charts if possible.
 Include annotated digital images in the final bound report.
 Provide specific information on any recommended replacement products or treatment materials in an appendix.

 Grades on assignments will reflect the quality of the work and its professional appearance and organization.